Repo-Factory/go1/src/README.md

     - go_srv - Actual API that interacts with the Go1 hardware
     - ar_srv - Activity recognition code which continually runs
     - yolo_srv - Object recognition service for locating humans
-    - speech_srv - Text to speech service using pyttsx3 to send audio to BT speaker
+    - speak_srv - Text to speech service using pyttsx3 to send audio to BT speaker
     - unity_srv - This is a group of bridge services that allow Unity to communicate with other systems

 The unity_srv is made up of these services